hphelion/documentation/commercial/GA1/commerical.services-swift-deployment.md

 	ringos create-ring -f /root/ring-building/object-1.builder -p <value> -r <value> -m <value>

-**Caution**: You cannot change your part power once you deploy object-ring:1.
+**Caution**: Once object-ring:1 will be deployed you cannot change your part power.

-In the following example , we use a single region with each of these 3 nodes in one zone each partition power =10, replicas =3, min&#095;part&#095;hours =1
+In the following example , we use a single zone with each of these 3 nodes with each partition power =10, replicas =3, min&#095;part&#095;hours =1

 	ringos create-ring -f /root/ring-building/object-1.builder -p 10 -r 3 -m 1